The Guide to Medications for Anxiety: Everything You Should Know

 Unlike antidepressants which are much more targeted to the brain chemicals they affect (serotonin, norepinephrine, etc.) – benzodiazepines have a widespread effect throughout the brain and body.

 This is definitely not a good thing.

-By inhibiting or sedating neurons throughout the entire body we are affecting more than just the anxiety we are trying to treat.
+By inhibiting or sedating neurons throughout the entire body you are affecting more than just the anxiety you are trying to treat.

-By inhibiting our brains and nervous systems we are also inhibiting our ability to learn new things or form new memories.
+By inhibiting your brain and nervous system you are also inhibiting your ability to learn new things or form new memories.

-These drugs have a strong impact on our cognitive abilities and cognitive decline can become significant after long-term use.
+These drugs have a strong impact on cognitive ability and cognitive decline can become significant after long-term use.